Best priority banking accounts and benefits in Singapore (2026)

 Standard Chartered Priority Banking

-Standard Chartered’s priority banking offers a good mix of investments, savings, and lifestyle benefits in addition to the wealth management solutions typically available for priority banking programs.
+Standard Chartered’s priority banking offers a good mix of investments, savings, and lifestyle benefits in addition to the wealth management solutions typically available for priority banking programmes.

-With their priority banking, you can sign up for Standard Chartered’s Wealth$aver account and earn up to 4.0% annual interest, enjoy seamless global banking across over 30 markets in Asia, Africa and in the Middle East and link all of them in one view, enjoy preferential rates on their online equities platform and receive special waivers on selected fees and charges.
+With their priority banking, you can sign up for Standard Chartered’s Wealth$aver account and earn up to 2.80% annual interest.
+You can also receive recognition of your Priority Banking status across 20 markets and make international transfers to more than 50 markets, enjoy preferential rates on their online equities platform and receive special waivers on selected fees and charges.

-You can also participate in their 360° Rewards program and earn rewards points on card spending and product holdings, including mortgage, selected investments, deposits and online transactions.
+You can also participate in their 360° Rewards programme and earn rewards points on card spending and product holdings, including mortgage, selected investments, deposits and online transactions.

 UOB Privilege Banking